talhaarikk/DIY-Sim-Wheel/README.md

 ![Steering Wheel Hub](Images/SteeringWheelHub.jpg)

 ## Frame
-I used sigma profile in the cage structure that helps bring all the pieces together.
+I used aluminum sigma profile in the cage structure that helps bring all the pieces together.
 Sigma profile width and length is 20 mm.
 The lengths of all the sigma profiles i use are as follows.
 280 mm x 4
 220 mm x 2
 70 mm x 2